tshepang/blog/content/rust-things-i-would-fund-if-were-able.md

 My fantasy is having $1m for each of these, in order of importance:

+- [Helix], for it is my primary editor, and has [a lot that can be improved]
 - [Pijul], for I want a better VCS than Git
 - [Mustang] / [Eyra], for I want C off my dependencies
 - [Theseus], for I want C off my kernel